jfabello/gc-platform-api-client/docs/classes/conversations-api.md

 - [`postConversationsCallParticipantMonitor`](#postconversationscallparticipantmonitor) - Listen in on the conversation from the point of view of a given participant.
 - [`postConversationsCallParticipantReplace`](#postconversationscallparticipantreplace) - Replace this participant with the specified user and/or address
 - [`postConversationsCallParticipants`](#postconversationscallparticipants) - Add participants to a conversation
+- [`postConversationsCallParticipantsUserUserId`](#postconversationscallparticipantsuseruserid) - Add participants to a conversation on behalf of a user
 - [`postConversationsCalls`](#postconversationscalls) - Create a call conversation
+- [`postConversationsCallsUserUserId`](#postconversationscallsuseruserid) - Create a call conversation on behalf of a user
 - [`postConversationsChatCommunicationMessages`](#postconversationschatcommunicationmessages) - Send a message on behalf of a communication in a chat conversation.
 - [`postConversationsChatCommunicationTyping`](#postconversationschatcommunicationtyping) - Send a typing-indicator on behalf of a communication in a chat conversation.
 - [`postConversationsChatParticipantCommunicationWrapup`](#postconversationschatparticipantcommunicationwrapup) - Apply wrap-up for this conversation communication